 Welcome to the official site of the International Vladimir Nabokov Society (IVNS).
 You can access most of the site as you wish, but to add to or edit material wiki-style, as we would love you to do, you will have to register to the site by following the protocol spelled out below.

-Introducing a new feature: read classic articles from the archives of the print version of The Nabokovian.
-Selected by the site's editors, articles will be featured free of charge and will vary quarterly.
+Introducing a new feature: read classic materials from the archives of the print version of The Nabokovian.
+Selected by the site's editors, contents will be featured free of charge and will vary quarterly.
 Full access to all of the print and electronic issues of The Nabokovian are available on this site to members of the International Vladimir Nabokov Society (IVNS).
 To join, please go here.

 Submitted by dana_dragunoiu